 UK-Specific Mental Health Software Options

 If you are searching for mental health software UK practices can trust, it is worth looking beyond the US-centric platforms reviewed above.
-UK providers face specific regulatory requirements, including GDPR compliance and CQC (Care Quality Commission) standards, that not every platform addresses adequately.
+UK providers face specific regulatory requirements, including GDPR compliance and CQC (Care Quality Commission) standards.
 Two platforms built with the UK market in mind are worth highlighting.

 Konfidens